scratchblocks/scratchblocks/README.md

   // If result starts with <pre... internal wrapper is skipped.
   highlight: function (str, lang) {
     if (lang === 'blocks') {
-      return scratchblocks(str);  // returns SVG as a string }
+      return scratchblocks.renderSVGString(str);  // returns SVG as a string }
     // other languages
     return '';